TeamRuhr/teamruhr_fal_driver/Documentation/Introduction/Index.rst

 ================

 I recommend using a folder inside the fileadmin as "Folder for manipulated and temporary images etc."
-Create a folder with the name "_processed_fal_test" on the root of the fileadmin and set it as configuration value of the driver element.
+Create a folder with the name "_processed_fal_driver" on the root of the fileadmin and set it as configuration value of the driver element.
-1:/_processed_fal_test
+1:/_processed_fal_driver

 Development